naveen-seth/llvm-dev-cxx-modules-check-benchmark/README.md

 Surprisingly, the Clang build with checks for C++ module usage often performed slightly better than the default Clang build.
 To confirm, the benchmark was repeated multiple times.
-The 4 benchmark runs make for a total of 31 compilations with each Clang version and the results remained consistent.
+The 4 benchmark runs make for a total of 31 compilations with each Clang version and the result remained for most compilations.
 The raw benchmark data for all runs can be found in `benchmarks/`.

 The summary's for each benchmark run: